 What’s the oldest lighthouse in Wisconsin?

-Pottawatomie Lighthouse or Rock Island Light is the oldest of all the Wisconsin Lighthouses.
-The lighthouse was first lit in 1836 and sits at the tip of the Door Peninsula.
-For more than one hundred years the lighthouse was manned by civilians.
-During the 1940s the US Coast Guard took over the lighthouse.
+Pottawatomie Lighthouse, or Rock Island Light, is the oldest of all Wisconsin Lighthouses.
+It was first lit in 1836 and sits at the tip of the Door Peninsula.
+For more than one hundred years, civilians manned the lighthouse.
+During the 1940s, the US Coast Guard took over the lighthouse.

 1. North Point Lighthouse